Parental Controls in 2026: A Practical Digital Safety Checklist for Parents

 Use blocklists for specific problem sites as your child grows.

-If you use web protection tools, be honest with expectations: No filter blocks 100% due to encryption, app protocols, private browsing, and changing URLs.
+If you use web protection tools, be honest with expectations: No filter blocks 100% due to encryption, private browsing, and changing URLs.
 Filters reduce exposure and add control—but they’re not magic.
 The goal is fewer incidents and faster awareness.

 5) Use visibility wisely (and don’t turn it into “spying”)

 Parents often ask: “Should I check everything?”
-The best answer is: check only what you need, and be transparent.
+The best answer is: Check only what you need, and be transparent.

 If you enable activity visibility (like web visits and YouTube titles), use it for: